graphicsdesk/spectate/README.md

 ## Prerequisites

 1. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and make a [GitHub](https://github.com) account.
-Ask Jason, Charlotte, or Raeedah to add you to the `graphicsdesk` organization.
+Ask Jason, Charlotte, Jessica, Jenny or Raeedah to add you to the `graphicsdesk` organization.

 2. To be able to write to our repositories, set up an SSH key.
 Follow the instructions in the first five sections of [Connecting to GitHub with SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh).